eclipxe13/buzoncfdi-cfdireader/README.md

 * If required, the namespaces could must include http://www.sat.gob.mx/TimbreFiscalDigital and the element Comprobante/Complemento/TimbreFiscalDigital must exists

+### CFDIReader helper functions

+`\CFDIReader\CFDIReader::node`: Help you to retrieve an specific node, returns `NULL` if not found.
+i. e. `$cfdi->node('conceptos', 'concepto')` will return the list of `Complemento/Conceptos/Concepto` nodes.

+`\CFDIReader\CFDIReader::attribute`: Help you to retrieve an specific attribute inside a node, returns an empry string if the node or the attribute was not found.
+i. e. `$cfdi->node('emisor', 'nombre')` will return something like `'Empresa de ejemplo SA de CV'`.

 ## Using the factory

 The `CFDIFactory` allow a common way to create `CFDIReaders` using `SchemasValidator` and `PostValidator`.